Skip to main content

 image of pipette

-We are a nation of animal lovers, and animal welfare has been a key priority since my election to parliament so I completely understand the continued use of animals in science, including toxicity testing, is a highly controversial and emotive topic.
-I do appreciate how strongly campaigners feel about this issue.
+We are a nation of animal lovers, and animal welfare has been a key priority since I was first elected to parliament so I completely understand the continued use of animals in science, including toxicity testing, is a highly controversial and emotive topic.
+I do appreciate how very strongly campaigners feel about this issue.
+Because of our national consensus that animals ought to be treated with dignity and respect, this is rightly an area that is heavily regulated.

-I am proud the UK is one of the world's leading nations in the development of non-animal methods; we need to ensure these are utilised wherever possible and I will support work which aims to accelerate the point at which animal research and testing is no longer necessary, having been fully replaced by effective alternatives.
-Sadly, however, technology is not yet at a point to wholly replace animal testing for important applications tackling some of the most significant human health condition so, while I share the Government’s ambition to phase out the use of animals in the testing process, I do not think it is realistic to do so in the timeframe requested by campaigners.
+I am proud the UK is one of the world's leading nations in the development of non-animal methods; we need to ensure these are utilised wherever possible and I will always support work which aims to accelerate the point at which animal research and testing is no longer necessary, having been fully replaced by effective alternatives.
+However, we must acknowledge technology is not yet at a point to wholly replace animal testing for important applications tackling some of the most significant human health conditions so, while I absolutely share the Government’s ambition to phase out the use of animals in the testing process, I do not think it is realistic to do so in the timeframe requested by many campaigners.

 Therefore, I believe it is critical we continue to invest in research into the 3Rs: replacing the use of animals in research where unnecessary, reducing the use of animals, and refinement to eliminate or reduce distress to the animals involved in research.
 Through the National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs), the last Government invested £90 million in research and a further £27 million in contracts through its CRACK IT Challenges innovation scheme for UK and EU-based institutions.

-The law already requires that animals are only used in science where there are no alternatives, where the number of animals used, and potential harm is the minimum needed to achieve scientific benefit.
 Again, let me stress that I, along with my colleagues in Opposition, am keen to work with the Government on reaching a point at which testing on animals is no longer necessary.
+However, on behalf of my constituents, I will be scrutinising the roadmap’s implementation closely to make sure there are no unintended consequences such as outlined above.

 You may also be interested in